Biden administration on sidelines as Americans trapped in Afghanistan get Taliban permission to leave

 Qatar has become a key player in evacuating Americans in Afghanistan following US military withdrawal

-More Americans appear to finally be leaving Afghanistan Thursday as Qatar works with the Taliban to allow them to exit the country following the U.S. military's withdrawal and the White House acknowledges the significant role the Middle Eastern country is playing in getting Americans out.
+More Americans left Afghanistan Thursday as Qatar works with the Taliban to allow them to exit the country following the U.S. military's withdrawal and the White House acknowledges the significant role the Middle Eastern country is playing in getting Americans out.

 Qatari officials told the Associated Press that between 100 and 150 Americans will be leaving on a Qatar Airways flight out of the airport in Kabul.
 White House press secretary Jen Psaki said Thursday morning that Qatar is an important ally in the mission to get the remaining Americans out.
-Some Americans had boarded a commercial flight to depart Kabul Thursday, the AP reported.
+Some Americans departed Kabul on a commercial flight Thursday, the AP reported.

 PSAKI DEFENDS NOT ALLOWING CHARTER FLIGHTS FROM AFGHANISTAN TO LAND AT US BASES